derrh/CarND-P2/README.md

 ## Training

-The final model was trained over 10 epochs with a batch size of 128.
-In order to help the model generalize I used dropout at a rate of 50%.
-I chose a learning rate of 0.001.
+The final model was trained over `10` epochs with a batch size of `128`.
+In order to help the model generalize I used dropout at a rate of `50%`.
+I chose a learning rate of `0.001`.

-I fed the output of TensorFlow's `softmax_cross_entropy_with_logits` with the one-hot encoded labels to the `reduce_mean` function and used the Adam Optimizer to do the training.
+I fed the output of TensorFlow's `softmax_cross_entropy_with_logits` with the one-hot encoded labels to the `reduce_mean` function and used the Adam Optimizer to minimize the loss.

 After each epoch I ran the model against the validation data set to measure it's progress.